-Original silkscreen from 'Derrière le Miroir - Palazuelo', No.137.
+Title: original silkscreen from 'Derrière le Miroir No. 137

-Condition: good - average, some scratches, slightly yellowed
+Condition: good (a-b), stored flat, minor scratches, slightly yellowed